Easter at the Met

 - Items of a personal nature, including telephone, laundry, taxis, room service, etc.

-NB.
-Hotel of a similar standard may be substituted
+N.B.
+A hotel of a similar standard may be substituted.